Quantifying and Improving the Robustness of Retrieval-Augmented Language Models Against Spurious Features in Grounding Data: Preliminary

 \item \textbf{Token Length}: We compute the total number of tokens in a text as an alternative measure of text length, given that the documents in our corpus have been pre-segmented into fixed 100-word chunks.
 The value is model-specific and depends on the model's vocabulary. \end{itemize}

-\paragraph{Kolmogorov-Smirnov (K-S) Test} The K-S test is a non-parametric statistical test used to compare the distribution of two datasets.
-It evaluate whether two samples come from the same underlying probability distribution.
-The null hypothesis of the K-S test is that the two samples are drawn from the same distribution, while the alternative hypothesis is that the two samples are drawn from different distributions.
-There are two key values provided by K-S test: the K-S Statistic quantifies the largest difference between the two sample distributions, and the p-value assess the statistical significance of that difference.
-If the p-value is lower than a chosen significance level (0.05 in our experiments), we reject the null hypothesis, concluding that the two distributions are significantly different.
-Otherwise, we fail to reject the null hypothesis, suggesting that there is no significant difference between the two distributions.

-The K-S statistic and P-value are presented in Table \ref{tab:mistral_ks_test} and Table \ref{tab:llama_ks_test}.
-Furthermore, we visualize the feature distributions for both the experimental and control groups in Figure \ref{fig:mistral_features_distribution}.
-For all tested features in the experimental group, the K-S test rejects the null hypothesis, concluding that the distribution of the two sets are significantly different.
-In contrast, for the control group, the K-S test fails to reject the null hypothesis.
-The results for \textit{Llama-3.1-8B-Instruct} are also provided in Figure \ref{fig:llama_features_distribution}.
-According to these results, we can conclude that RALMs exhibit bias toward spurious features in documents.
+The K-S statistic and p-values are presented in Table~\ref{tab:mistral_ks_test} and Table~\ref{tab:llama_ks_test}, with feature distributions visualized in Figure~\ref{fig:mistral_features_distribution} and Figure~\ref{fig:llama_features_distribution}.
+For all tested features in the experimental group, the K-S test rejects the null hypothesis, indicating significantly different distributions.
+In contrast, the control group fails to reject the null hypothesis.
+These results confirm that RALMs exhibit bias toward spurious features in documents.